Taulupe Faletau

 Tangaki Taulupe Faletau (born 12 November 1990), commonly known as Toby Faletau but professionally as Taulupe Faletau, is a Welsh professional rugby union player for Cardiff Rugby in the United Rugby Championship and has represented the national team for over 10 years.
-The back row forward played for Cross Keys RFC, Newport RFC and Newport Gwent Dragons in Wales before joining Bath in England in 2016.
-He joined present club Cardiff in 2022.
+The back row forward played for Cross Keys RFC, Newport RFC and Newport Gwent Dragons in Wales before joining Bath in 2016.
+He joined Cardiff in 2022.

 Early life

 Faletau was born in Tofoa, Tonga, to Tongan international Kuli Faletau, who represented Tonga at the 1999 Rugby World Cup; he started his career at prop but was later moved to number 8.
 Kuli moved to Wales in 1997 to join Ebbw Vale.
 Taulupe attended Pontygof Primary School until 1999 and then Pontnewynydd Primary School until July 2002, then attended Trevethin Community School, then attended Filton College (now part of South Gloucestershire and Stroud College) as part of the college's successful rugby academy and was recognised as 'player of the year' during his time at the college.

 As a young boy, his school friends struggled to pronounce his Tongan name, and so he picked up the nickname Toby.
 In recent years, he has requested that his rugby squad name be recorded more accurately as Taulupe, but does not mind being called Toby.